What to Expect on Audition Day

 Voice auditions are required to be accompanied.
-Voice applicants auditioning live or in New York City may select to use the SFCM-provided accompanist or opt out and provide their own.
+Voice applicants auditioning live or in New York City may select to use the SFCM-provided collaborative pianist or opt out and provide their own.
 Voice applicants auditioning at other regional sites or by final recording must provide their own.
-Other program areas are not required to have an accompanist.
+Other program areas are not required to have piano accompaniment.

 May I change my audition repertoire?

 Live and regional audition applicants will receive an email in the week leading up to the audition with final details and the opportunity to change repertoire.

 Will faculty be present at my regional audition?

 Dimitri Murrath, Professor of Viola and Co-Chair Chamber Music Department, will be present at the 2019 Interlochen regional auditions.
 Catherine Cook, Professor of Voice, will be present at the 2019 New York City auditions on March 1.
 Both of these faculty members will be leading master classes open to all applicants and parents in the area in addition to hearing auditions.
 Reach out to email@example.com if you are interested in attending.
 We are unable to have faculty at all regional auditions, so each audition is recorded for later review by faculty.